Adding Authentication

 Implement secure user registration and login

-Learn how to add user authentication to your DALT.PHP application with secure password hashing, session management, and protected routes.
+Add user authentication to your app with secure password hashing, sessions, and protected routes.

 What You'll Build